chrisbodger/VeinCam/docs/CONOPS.md

 ### Project Scope
 The project aims to greatly extend and refine what was achieved in the Venenfinder HackADay project; automating and adding to some of the functionality while remaining a cost effective solution.
 Ideally, the device will be able to be built and used by patients with chronic diseases that regularly require personal drug administration.

 The device should be portable, hands-free and wireless.
-Veins will be illuminated using near-infrared light, and the scattering from this light detected by a Raspberry Pi device equipped with a PiCam module.
+Veins will be illuminated using near-infrared light and the scattering from this light detected by a Raspberry Pi device equipped with a PiCam module.
+The project will be looking exclusively looking at using a Raspberry Pi as the basis for the device as this has been provided by the client.

-Due to the variation in human skin in its absorption of different wavelengths of light, an unclear image can be produced, a proper candidate may be undetected.
+Due to the variation in human skin in its absorption of different wavelengths of light an unclear image can be produced and a proper candidate may be undetected.
 The software from the Venenfinder project will be heavily modified, incorporating intelligent OpenCV scripts to perform automatic adjustments to the lighting and contrast settings.
 This adjusts the contrast of the image to allow for the easier detection of veins, with minimal to no input from the user.

-A physical potentiometer and/or smartphone app interface will act as the manual control for adjusting light settings to get the clearest image possible.
+A physical potentiometer and/or web-app interface will act as the manual control for adjusting light settings to get the clearest image possible.

 ### Project Comparison
-Given that this project is continuing on from the Veinfinder project, it is worth noting what we are building upon.
+As this project is building on what was achieved by the Venenfinder project, it is worth noting what is being added.

-#### Venenfinder Features
-The Venenfinder team were able to produce a device that was able to use a near-Infrared light to illuminate a patient's veins.
-The device uses a Raspberry Pi, a noIR camera module, and a 3x3 array of IR LEDs.
-Brightness of the LEDs and contrast ratios were manually adjusted using potentiometers to adjust intercepted voltages between the array and the RPi.
-The camera image is then streamed to a secondary web enabled device through a web browser.
-This method works for devices ranging from mobile phones to desktop PCs.
-Unfortunately, the device was quite large and bulky, and required an external power source to power the device.

-#### VeinCam Core Features
-The VeinCam project hopes to utilise similar hardware to the Venenfinder project (Raspberry Pi, PiCam, IR LEDs) and extend the software's capabilities to automatically adjusts the infrared light filtration, brightness and contrast to produce the clearest image possible without manual adjustment.

-In further adding to the Venenfinder project, our aim is to produce a device that is battery powered, completely wireless and reduce the size of the device to be comfortably held in one hand.
-Being a wireless device, we need to ensure the device is as power efficient as possible and does not require recharging more than what it is used.
-As part of the new housing for the device, a mounting system will be integrated, and a mount be devised for hands-free use.

-#### VeinCam Testing and Future Development Plans
-Once our core device has reached the prototype stage, extensive testing will be completed on varying skin conditions and appearances - ranging from light skin to dark skin, clean, tattooed areas and other skin irritations, all in effort to enhance the effectiveness of the device.
-Further this, we plan to incorporate subject detection algorithms to help nominate suitable veins, should time allow.

-Requiring further investigation and implementation, the device may be able to be shrunk to a smaller platform, such as the Raspberry Pi Zero.
-This would allow for the device to become a lot cheaper to build, reducing the size to something that fits into the palm of your hand, and be able to conserve more power.
-Implementations and performance would need to be investigated, as the Pi Zero may not be able to process the video stream as effectively as the it's larger cousin.

 #### Feature Summary
 | Venenfinder | VeinCam | Future Development |